spyked/thetarpit.org/about.markdown

 on my [about page][4].
 To find ways to get in touch with me, see the [contact][5] page.

+The Tar Pit is Free and Open Source, and thus can be forked [on Github][6].

 [1]: https://www.google.com/search?q=define:%20tar%20pit
 [2]: http://en.wikipedia.org/wiki/The_Ascent_of_Man
 [3]: http://en.wikipedia.org/wiki/Turing_tarpit
 [4]: http://lucian.mogosanu.ro/about
 [5]: /contact.html
+[6]: /posts/y00/006-the-tar-pit-on-github.html